Chaos-generating periodic orbits of topological defects in confined active nematics: Results

 \subsection{Circular confinement with controllable topological charge}

-To systematically tune the number of mobile $+1/2$ defects, we consider circular confinement of the active nematic phase while varying the anchoring direction of the nematic director on the boundary so as to require a net enclosed topological charge of $q$.
-In particular, with the circular boundary $\partial \Omega$ parameterized by angle $\theta$, we initialize the nematic order as

-and set the scalar degree of order, $S$, to $\sqrt 2$.
-The $Q$-tensor defined by Equations~\ref{eq:Q_def} and \ref{eq:boundary_Q} is held fixed at the boundaries.
-This boundary condition produces a net topological charge $q$ in the nematic domain $\Omega$, causing the lowest-energy states to have $n=2q$ topological defects with winding number $+1/2$.
+We begin by constructing a hypothetical confinement scenario in which the boundary shape is a circle, and thus smooth, but the total winding number $q$ of the enclosed defects can be tuned to any half-integer.
+To achieve this, we impose a spatially varying anchoring direction as a function of azimuthal coordinate $\theta$.
+In particular, we choose:

+The steady-winding circle boundary defined by Eq.~\ref{eq:boundary_Q} ensures a total winding $2\pi q$ in the directory at the boundary, requiring the net topological charge of defects in the interior of the active nematic to be $q$.
+This topological requirement is met most simply, and at lowest free energy, by $n=2q$ defects of $+1/2$ winding and no $-1/2$ defects.
+We examine values of $\ell_a$ for which the $+1/2$ defects are motile but there is no defect pair-nucleation or annihilation, so that the same $n$ positive defects exist at all times after an initial transient.
+Except for $q=1$, Eq.~\ref{eq:boundary_Q} is not realistic for experiments, where anchoring is generally tangential.
+Our motivations to analyze this scenario first are its simplicity and analytical tractability, and because it separates the effects of topology from the sharpness of boundary geometries, which are inextricably linked in the cardioid.
+Later, we show that features of this hypothetical system are topologically robust and applicable to experimentally realistic scenarios.

-We first consider a circular boundary with tangential anchoring, providing a net charge of $q=+1$, thus requiring two $+1/2$ topological defects.
+We first consider the case $q=1$, which is simply a circular boundary with tangential anchoring, with $\ell_a$ sufficiently large as to prevent pair creation.

-This system was realized by Ref.~\cite{opathalage_self-organized_2019} and, similarly, we find that the two positive defects circle a common direction, creating the braidword $\{\sigma_1^{\pm 1}\}$ and zero topological entropy, as shown in Figure \ref{fig:2} and Supplemental Video 1.
-In the experimental system of Ref.~\cite{opathalage_self-organized_2019}, the co-rotating defects deviate from their quasi-circular trajectories upon the nucleation of a defect pair from the boundary, whose negative defect annihilates one of the bulk defects.
-Beris-Edwards nematohydrodynamics, however, do not observe such breaking of periodicity below the activity threshold to active turbulence \cite{schimming2023friction, mirantsev2021behavior, joshi2023disks}.
-Likewise, we find that the co-rotating defects are an active steady state.
-The only braidwords that can be created in $\mathbf{B}_2$ (i.e.,\ with two defects) are $\{\sigma_1^{\pm 1}\}$ and the identity, which both have a maximum eigenvalue of 1.
-This is consistent with the fact that two stirring rods are incapable of producing chaotic mixing~\cite{thiffeault_topology_2006}.
+This system was realized experimentally by Ref.~\cite{opathalage_self-organized_2019} and, similarly, we find that the two positive defects follow a circular path in a common direction after a brief transient interval lasting about one period, as shown in Fig. \ref{fig:2}a,b and Movie S1.

+We note that in the experimental system of Ref.~\cite{opathalage_self-organized_2019}, the co-rotating defects deviate from their quasi-circular trajectories upon the nucleation of a $\pm 1/2$ defect pair from the boundary, whose negative defect annihilates one of the bulk defects.
+Beris-Edwards nematohydrodynamics, however, do not observe such breaking of periodicity below the activity threshold to active turbulence, in agreement with previous simulation studies \cite{schimming2023friction, mirantsev2021behavior, joshi2023disks}.

+With only two strands, the only braid generators are $\sigma_1$ and $\sigma_1^{-1}$, and no braidword can be constructed from these which produces a nonzero topological entropy.